cisagov/ScubaGear/baselines/aad.md

 <!-- -->

 #### MS.AAD.5.4v1
-The logs SHALL be sent to the agency’s SOC for monitoring.
+The logs SHALL be sent to the agency’'s SOC for monitoring.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023